DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 Way better!

-Another possible solution would be to again use Observables (for example - [RxJS](https://rxjs-dev.firebaseapp.com/)).
+Another possible solution would be to use Observables (for example - [RxJS](https://rxjs-dev.firebaseapp.com/)).
 Observables support cancellation along with custom teardown logic you can add but they are a completely differnet way of dealing with asynchronous programming